daveschudel/Fedora-KDE/README.md

 KDE, like most desktop environments will use multiple desktops.
 Set them up in Settings/Workspace Behavior/Virtual desktops.

 There are some great transitions available where your desktops can slide over one another and that sort of thing.
 Those are in Desktop Effects.

-If you wanted the spinning cube, however, they removed it.
-The code wasn't compatible with the way the KDE team is setting up the rest of the system.
-Hopefully it will come back.
 <br><br>

 <a name="other-apps"></a>